Brush Fire Threatening Homes Near Santa Clarita

 The “South Fire” was reported about 2:50 p.m. just east of the Golden State (5) Freeway, south of Calgrove Boulevard, fire officials said.

-Evacuations were ordered on White Oak Court, Valley Oak Court and La Salle Canyon Drive, deputies said.
+Evacuations were ordered on Ebelden Avenue, La Salle Canyon, Mentry and Creekside drives, White Oak, Valley Oak, Heritage Oak, Bella and Cary courts, Darcy and Clearbank lanes and Briardale Way, deputies said.
+Additional evacuations were ordered for all streets south of Maple Street up to Wildwood Canyon Road, Calgrove Boulevard, Valley Street, Oakbridge, Alamos, Haskell Vista and Champagne lanes, Agramonte and Green Crest drives, Cross Street and Wildwood Road.

+Evacuation centers were set up at the Physical Education Center of the College of the Canyon and the Hilton Garden Inn at 27710 The Old Road in Valencia.

-Two northbound lanes of the 5 were closed, and traffic quickly backed up in the Newhall Pass, as drivers opted for the Antelope Valley (14) Freeway and then surface streets to get around the fire area.
+The northbound 5 was closed, and traffic quickly backed up in the Newhall Pass, as drivers opted for the Antelope Valley (14) Freeway and then surface streets to get around the fire area.

 CBSLA’s Jeff Nguyen observed a series of water-dropping helicopters from the county.